At BARKS we rescue, rehabilitate and re-home cats, kittens, rabbits, guinea pigs, gerbils, hamsters and mice.

-BARKS reaches out across Warwickshire, Oxfordshire, loucestershire and Northamptonshire.
+BARKS reaches out across Warwickshire, Oxfordshire, Gloucestershire and Northamptonshire.
 This includes Leamington Spa, Southam, Daventry, Oxford and, occasionally, further afield into Birmingham and London.

 We were founded in the late Seventies by a group of enthusiasts who then operated in the Easington area of Banbury.
 We developed further in 1986 and registered as a charity in 1997.
 We believe we're the oldest animal rescue and care charity in the area and the main animal rescue charity of our kind in Banburyshire.

 Although our name might lead you to believe that dogs are our main focus, we are primarily equipped to rescue and re-home cats and small furries.
-However, even though we can’t home puppies at our care centres, we do take in and re-home puppies using our foster network.
-So our name is even more appropriate.
+However, we are currently helping dogs but will not be taking any more in for the forseeable future due to lack of available funds.

 In 2018, we merged with Tiny Paws of Bicester, taking on their animals, and we partner with Middleton Cheney's Nutkin Ward wildlife rescue operation and Rushden Persian Rescue, as well as co-operating with Cats Protection in Rugby.

-At present, there are around 10 wonderful foster homes that care for our animals.
+At present, there are around more than 20 wonderful foster homes that care for our animals.
 If you are interested in adding to this number, find out more on our Help BARKS page.

 The process is straightforward but thorough.
 That’s the way we are: BARKS has a duty of care to the animals and our approach reflects this.